lar-mo/registration-rbac/README.md

 2. If user has an Inactive membership (not `request.user.membership_isactive()`)
 3. If user is not confirmed (not `request.user.is_confirmed()`)

+When a Plus user visits the form, "Premium" is the only available option.
+(The "Plus" is disabled and "Premium" is selected.)

 _Note: This logic needs to be optimized, maybe to match `Create Membership`._

 ### Validate Credit Card ###